Smallpox vaccine: Early vaccination

 The question of who first tried cowpox inoculation/vaccination cannot be answered with certainty.
 Most, but still limited, information is available for Benjamin Jesty, Peter Plett and John Fewster.
 In 1774 Jesty, a farmer of Yetminster in Dorset, observing that the two milkmaids living with his family were immune to smallpox, inoculated his family with cowpox to protect them from smallpox.
 He attracted a certain amount of local criticism and ridicule at the time then interest waned.
 Attention was later drawn to Jesty, and he was brought to London in 1802 by critics jealous of Jenner's prominence at a time when he was applying to Parliament for financial reward.
-During 1790–92 Peter Plett, a teacher from Holstein, reported limited results of cowpox inoculation to the Medical Faculty of the University of Kiel.
+During 1790–92 Peter Plett, a teacher from Holstein, reported limited results of cowpox inoculation to the Medical Faculty of Kiel University.
 However, the Faculty favoured variolation and took no action.
 John Fewster, a surgeon friend of Jenner's from nearby Thornbury, discussed the possibility of cowpox inoculation at meetings as early as 1765.
 He may have done some cowpox inoculations in 1796 at about the same time that Jenner vaccinated Phipps.
 However, Fewster, who had a flourishing variolation practice, may have considered this option but used smallpox instead.
 He thought vaccination offered no advantage over variolation, but maintained friendly contact with Jenner and certainly made no claim of priority for vaccination when critics attacked Jenner's reputation.
 It seems clear that the idea of using cowpox instead of smallpox for inoculation was considered, and actually tried in the late 18th century, and not just by the medical profession.
 Therefore, Jenner was not the first to try cowpox inoculation.
 However, he was the first to publish his evidence and distribute vaccine freely, provide information on selection of suitable material, and maintain it by arm-to-arm transfer.
 The authors of the official World Health Organization (WHO) account Smallpox and its Eradication assessing Jenner's role wrote:

 Publication of the Inquiry and the subsequent energetic promulgation by Jenner of the idea of vaccination with a virus other than variola virus constituted a watershed in the control of smallpox for which he, more than anyone else deserves the credit.